+Commission Proposal EP Mandate Council Mandate Draft Agreement/Presidency comments

+from the obligation to use OPS.

+Recital 22

+Amendment 30

-Commission Proposal EP Mandate Council Mandate Draft Agreement/Presidency comments mandate the use of OPS by the most polluting ships in situations where that use would effectively reduce emissions at a reasonable cost.
-Recital 2 2 I Amendment 30 32 (22) In addition to OPS, other technologies might be capable of offering equivalent environmental benefits in ports.
+32 (22) In addition to OPS, other technologies might be capable of offering equivalent environmental benefits in ports.
 When the use of an alternative technology is demonstrated to be equivalent to the use of OPS, a ship should be exempted from its use of OPS.
 (22) In addition to OPS, other zero emission technologies might be capable of offering equivalent environmental benefits in ports.
-When the use of an alternative technology is demonstrated to be equivalent to the use of OPS, in terms of air pollution and GHG emissions reduction, a ship should be exempted from its use of OPS.
+When the use of an alternative technology is demonstrated to be equivalent to the use of OPS, in terms of air pollution and GHG emissions reduction , a ship should be exempted from its use of OPS.
 (22) In addition to OPS, other technologies might be capable of offering equivalent environmental benefits in ports.
-When the use of an alternative technology is demonstrated to be equivalent to the use of OPS, a ship Different OPS projects and solutions have been tested for ships at anchorage, but there is currently no mature and scalable technical solution available.
+When the use of an alternative technology is demonstrated to be equivalent to the use of OPS, a shipDifferent OPS projects and solutions have been tested for ships at anchorage, but there is currently no mature and scalable technical solution available.
 For this reason, the obligation to use OPS should be limited to ships moored at the quayside in the first place.
 Nevertheless, the Commission should regularly reassess the situation, with a view to extending this obligation to ships at anchorage, when the due technologies are mature enough.
-In the meantime, Member States
+In the meantime, Member States should be exempted from its use of OPSallowed to impose such obligation to ships at anchorage, Deleted part of the Council text moved to line 31 (22) In addition to OPS, other technologies might be capable of offering equivalent environmental benefits in ports.
+When the use of an alternative technology is demonstrated to be equivalent to the use of OPS, a shipDifferent OPS projects and solutions have been tested for ships at anchorage, but there is currently no mature and scalable technical solution available.
+For this reason, the obligation to use OPS should be limited to ships moored at the quayside in the first place.
+Nevertheless, the Commission should regularly